AidaDSP/aidadsp-lv2/README.md

 * A bundle of audio plugins from [Aida DSP](http://aidadsp.cc)
 * Bundle version: 1.0
-* This bundle is intended to be used with moddevices's products and derivatives
+* This bundle is intended to be used with Mod Audio's products and derivatives

 ### Plugin list ###

-* rt-neural-lv2
+* rt-neural-generic.lv2

-#### rt-neural-lv2 ####
+#### rt-neural-generic.lv2 ####

-It's a simple headless lv2 plugin that leverages [RTNeural](https://github.com/jatinchowdhury18/RTNeural.git) to model pedals or amps.
+It's a lv2 plugin that leverages [RTNeural](https://github.com/jatinchowdhury18/RTNeural.git) to model pedals or amps.

+- Play realistic Amps or Pedals captured with cutting-edge ML technology
+- Full featured 5-band EQ with adjustable Q, frequencies and pre/post switch
+- Input and Output Volume Controls

+Developers:

 - This plugin supports json model files loading via specific atom messages